shane-t/covid19-face-shields-mirror/README.md

 ### Creating the shield

-Until laser cut versions of the shield plastic are available, you can use transparent cellulose acetate from office suppliers, used in binding or overhead projection transparencies.
+Until laser cut versions of the shield plastic are available, you can use transparent cellulose acetate sheets from office suppliers, used in binding or overhead projection.

 #### Obtaining acetate